Do you need more than this? We have another option!

 A streamlined supply chain and cost efficiency are vital for maintaining and leveraging pricing power.
 By reducing the costs of raw materials and improving operational efficiency, companies can maintain competitive prices while protecting profit margins.

-For instance, a manufacturing firm could negotiate better terms with suppliers or invest in energy-efficient technologies to lower production costs.
+For instance, a manufacturing firm could negotiate better terms with suppliers or invest in energy-efficient technologies and manufacturing software development to lower production costs.

 These savings allow the company to either maintain lower prices than competitors or raise prices with minimal impact on demand, thereby enhancing company's pricing power in the competitive landscape.